 Then research the person who is interviewing you.
 This helps you understand who this person is as a professional.
 So be sure to check their LinkedIn page.
 Try to find mutual professional interests with them.

 Finally, go back through your own job history in your resume and make sure you have everything memorised.
 The person interviewing you will ask you questions about your work, so it will pay to have answers on hand, ready to go.

 The most important video resume tip we have is for you to prepare well.
 Use the STAR method to shape your answers, and make sure you include evidence to support your answers.
 Check out our Job Interview Training support services to help you succeed in your next video interview in Australia.

 Video Interview Tip 5: Watch your body language

 The best thing about a video interview is that you have a buffer between you and the person speaking to you through your computer screen, so you have some control over how it goes.

 You can set up the way the interviewer will see you on their end.
 If you are sat at a table for the interview, then you can hide your hands if you feel that you are fidgeting or uncomfortable with their position on the table.

-Try to keep your body language positive, maintain a straight back, smile, make sure your hair is combed, make sure your eyes are focused on the interviewer.
+Make sure your eyes are focused on the interviewer.
 Be positive when showing your personality and answering their questions.